-Addo Elephant National Park is quite popular among South Africans, but often skipped by foreign visitors who instead opt for bigger and more widely known Kruger National Park along the border of Mozambique.
+Addo Park is quite popular among South Africans, but often skipped by international visitors who instead opt for bigger and more widely known Kruger National Park.

-But Addo Elephant National Park, on the other hand, was right on our way, you can drive the entire park in your own vehicle (which we had), and Lori was eager to try and catch a glimpse of at least one of the Big Five in South Africa.
+After learning that you can drive the entire Addo Park in our own vehicle, we thought it might be a good opportunity to try and catch a glimpse of at least one of the Big Five in South Africa on the cheap.

-Addo Elephant National Park is one of the easiest parks to access in South Africa, given it’s close proximity to the the major city of Port Elizabeth.
+Addo Elephant National Park is one of the easiest parks to access in South Africa, owing to its close proximity to the the major city of Gqeberha (formerly known as Port Elizabeth).

-If you do plan on driving yourself, visit the supermarket on your way out of town and pack a picnic lunch to take advantage of Addo’s outdoor picnicking areas.
+If you do plan on self-driving the park, visit a supermarket beforehand and pack a picnic lunch to take advantage of Addo’s outdoor picnicking areas.

-The deal was that Lori would do the research/planning for most of our time in South Africa and I would take care of Mozambique (and probably the rest…we haven’t gotten that far yet).
+The deal was that Lori would do the research/planning for most of our time in South Africa and I would take care of Mozambique (and the rest…).

-Honestly, I didn’t know anything about the Park (except for the fact that we might see an elephant or two…).
+Honestly, I didn’t know anything about Addo Park (except for the fact that we might see an elephant or two…).

 Lori seemed to think the visit might take all day.
-I thought that was an extreme overestimation…how wrong I was!
+I thought that was an extreme overestimation.

 We entered through the south entrance — the southern part of the park is the least-visited part, and also the most overgrown.